-- WAC 314-55-1055 Ingredient disclosure.
-(1) All licensed ((marijuana)) cannabis processors and producers must disclose all ingredients used in the production of ((marijuana)) cannabis concentrates for inhalation and ((marijuana-infused)) cannabis-infused extracts for inhalation. - (2) All chemicals, compounds, additives, preservatives, thickening agents, terpenes, and other substances used at any point in the production or processing of ((marijuana)) cannabis concentrates for inhalation or ((marijuana-infused)) cannabis-infused extracts for inhalation, regardless of source or origin, must be disclosed to the board as follows: - (a) On a form provided by the board and stored by the licensee, either electronically or in hard copy, and made available for inspection if requested by an employee of the board; and - (b) In a manner directed by the board including, but not limited to, submission to an email address or other online platform provided and maintained by the board. - (3) The complete list of all chemicals, compounds, additives, preservatives, thickening agents, terpenes, and other substances used at any point in the production or processing of ((marijuana)) cannabis concentrates for inhalation or ((marijuana-infused)) cannabis-infused extracts for inhalation, regardless of source or origin, that is required under subsection (2) of this section must be kept and maintained, consistent with recordkeeping requirements described in WAC 314-55-087, at the facility in which the products are processed.
+WAC 314-55-1055 Ingredient disclosure.
+(1) All licensed ((marijuana)) cannabis processors and producers must disclose all ingredients used in the production of ((marijuana)) cannabis concentrates for inhalation and ((marijuana-infused)) cannabis-infused extracts for inhalation.

+(2) All chemicals, compounds, additives, preservatives, thickening agents, terpenes, and other substances used at any point in the production or processing of ((marijuana)) cannabis concentrates for inhalation or ((marijuana-infused)) cannabis-infused extracts for inhalation, regardless of source or origin, must be disclosed to the board as follows:

+(a) On a form provided by the board and stored by the licensee, either electronically or in hard copy, and made available for inspection if requested by an employee of the board; and at any point in the production or processing of ((marijuana)) cannabis concentrates for inhalation or ((marijuana-infused)) cannabis-infused extracts for inhalation, regardless of source or origin, that is required under subsection (2) of this section must be kept and main-tained, consistent with recordkeeping requirements described in WAC 314-55-087, at the facility in which the products are processed.
 The list must be updated whenever there is any change in product composition.